aleshaleksey/fansys23/05-skills.md

 - **[LEVEL / 2] rounded up**.

-Every level a character gains skill points equal to **3 + [INT]**.
-So at level LVL a character has **[LVL] x (3 + [INT])** skill points (not counting any ranks gained through converting "level points" to skill points).
+Every level a character gains skill points equal to **4 + [INT]** (With essentially 4 extra skill points at level 1).
+So at level LVL a character has **4 + [LVL] x (4 + [INT])** skill points (not counting any ranks gained through converting "level points" to skill points).

 A skill point can be assigned to either (a) gain a proficiency, or (b) add a rank to a skill.
 Each level a character can reassign one of the previously assigned skill points to a different proficiency or skill.
-If a character has **zero** ranks in a skill and does not have the skill as a background skill, any roll of the dice (before modifiers!) in that skill above 12 counts as 12.
+If a character has **zero** ranks in a skill and does not have the skill as a background skill, any roll of the dice (before modifiers!) in that skill above 13 counts as 13.
 This reflects lack of specialist knowledge and experience that that character lacks.
+A character can circumvent this by using a different skill in the same "[skill group](#skill-groups)", however, in this case they take a -5 penalty to the roll instead.

 ___
 ### Base and "background" bonus

-Every level a character adds a "background" skill to add its **base** to.
+Every ODD level a character adds a "background" skill to add its **base + 1** to.
 This cannot be reassigned later.
-At level N a character has N skills which are assigned as background skills (eg: 3 at level 3).
-This reflects knowledge in untrained skills that a character has picked up over their adventures, travels and other lifetime experience without actual training.
+At level N a character has N/2 (rounded up) skills which are assigned as background skills (eg: 3 at level 6, 5 at level 9).
+This reflects knowledge in untrained skills that a character has picked up over their adventures, travels and other lifetime experience without formal training.

 ___
 ### Total Skill bonus

-A character has a skill bonus of **[Base (optional)] + [ranks] + [ability bonus]**.
+A character has a skill bonus of **[Base + 1(optional)] + [ranks] + [ability bonus]**.
 So a character with INT = +2, and 2 ranks in "swim" has a +4 to swim.
-If they have assigned "swim" as a background skill, and their base is +1, the total bonus is +5.
+If they have assigned "swim" as a background skill, and their base is +1, the total bonus is +6.

 ___
 ### Circumstance bonus